 • Don't open email attachments — even if it looks like it's from a friend or coworker — unless you are expecting it or know what it contains.
 If you send an email with an attached file, include a text message explaining what it is.

-• Use caution on social networking Web sites (such as My Space and Facebook).
+• Use caution on social networking Web sites (such as Facebook).

 • Do not trade unknown files with peer-to-peer programs.